 These Later Life stressors include: Hyper/hypo-sensitivity to lights, sounds and sensory inputs, growth stages, hormone changes, social expectations and social isolation.
 And lastly when we take a Systems Approach the same inputs can create variable and multi-layered Outcomes: Core features of autism include atypical sensory, RRBIs, social and communication disturbances, along with interoception, alexithymia, digestive issues, unique immune activation, skin disorders, sensory atypicality, seizures, metabolism and circadian disturbances.
 Co-occurring and overlapping disorders include anxiety, depression, aggression, schizophrenia, bipolar and ADHD.

 Personality and Stress Resiliency

-The definition of personality is similar to the many words for snow.
-Dozens of different definitions, layers and dimensions to this single word.
+The definition of personality includes many different definitions, layers, and dimensions.
 Personality consists of character, traits, temperament and information processing types.

 If stress is how the environment impacts and adapts, then personality, the trade-offs of neurological and hormonal functions, might be seen as the initial condition, or the core basis for how we respond to challenges and stressors from our environment.